WayPointVenturesOrg/onboard-docs/_posts/00-welcome/01-welcome.md

 We’ve found that people who fill Subject-Matter Expert (SME) Writer and Microlearning Specialist (MLS) roles typically have a smoother experience developing content if they understand their role on the development team, including what we expect of them (and what we don’t), and who else might be on their team.
 We think you’ll find these materials helpful as you dig into Waypoint’s development process and your critical role in it.

->[!Note]
->This high-level onboarding material is oriented toward general content development.
+>**Note:** This high-level onboarding material is oriented toward general content development.
 However, some of it specifically targets development of microlearning content.

 ## Recommended communication methods

 Waypoint has guidelines to help you decide how best to communicate about project matters and milestones.

 We recommend that you use:

 - Email (the newest version of [Outlook)](https://support.microsoft.com/en-us/office/outlook-training-8a5b816d-9052-4190-a5eb-494512343cca) for communications of record, such as assignments, [hand-offs](https://waypointventures.sharepoint.com/:p:/r/sites/Home/Waypoint Documents/Waypoint Hand-off Foundations.pptx?d=w780b3b7367794d8ea5060ba3b1372de5&csf=1&web=1&e=yAhZGW), sign-offs, and similar communication.
 Email is the most reliable communication method for threads and information that we want to retain within a project record.
 - A [Microsoft Teams](https://support.microsoft.com/en-us/office/microsoft-teams-video-training-4f108e54-240b-4351-8084-b1089f0d21d7?ui=en-us&rs=en-us&ad=us) chat for quick conversations with another team member or two.
 Do you need a question answered or a point clarified?
 A Teams chat message is essentially an instant message (IM) that’s useful for information conversations.

->[!Tip]
->When starting a Teams chat, make sure you tag the person you’re trying to reach.
+>**Tip:** When starting a Teams chat, make sure you tag the person you’re trying to reach.
 This alerts them that they have a chat waiting.
 To tag a person, in the chat field, enter the @ symbol and then the first few letters of their name.
 Select their contact info when it appears.

 - [Teams channel](https://support.microsoft.com/en-us/office/work-in-channels-99d33aaa-0743-47c6-a476-eb0a24abcb7e) conversations for projects.
 You’ll typically use a specific Teams site’s General channel and conduct your conversation there.
 Channel conversations are great for sharing concepts and ideas, and for team-wide messaging, kind of like a whole-team chat session.
 Again, if you want to draw the attention of a specific person or persons, tag them.
 - [Meetings](https://support.microsoft.com/en-us/office/meetings-in-teams-e0b0ae21-53ee-4462-a50d-ca9b9e217b67) for when you want a more formal session in which team members connect in an online gathering to discuss an agenda and reach a documented outcome.

->[!Note]
->Create all meetings in Outlook, and use the [Scheduling Assistant](https://support.microsoft.com/en-us/office/use-the-scheduling-assistant-and-room-finder-for-meetings-in-outlook-2e00ac07-cef1-47c8-9b99-77372434d3fa) and other Outlook tools to ensure those people who need to be at your meeting are available.
+>**Note:** Create all meetings in Outlook, and use the [Scheduling Assistant](https://support.microsoft.com/en-us/office/use-the-scheduling-assistant-and-room-finder-for-meetings-in-outlook-2e00ac07-cef1-47c8-9b99-77372434d3fa) and other Outlook tools to ensure those people who need to be at your meeting are available.
 Be sure to select the Teams Meeting button on the ribbon.
 It generates a Teams meeting link that appears in the meeting-invite email, so you and other participants can select it and join the meeting in Teams.

 ### Microsoft Corpnet credentials